flageval-baai/FlagEval/mCLIPEval/README.md

 --------------------------------------------------------------------------------
 ## Online Demo

-You can use the online demo to experience mCLIPEval (will be online soon).
+You can use the [online demo](https://flagopen.baai.ac.cn/flageval/example) to experience mCLIPEval.

 ## with mCLIPEval, I can ...